 3.0 USE OF THE HOUSE BY THE TENANT

 3.1 Breaches of Tenancy

-Breaches of tenancy range from the serious to the trivial and may come to light from a number of sources.
-Most are highlighted due to complaints made.
+Breaches of tenancy range from the serious to the trivial and may come to light from a number of sources including the weekly community partnership meeting.
+However, most are highlighted due to complaints made.